Skip to Content

 The Supreme Court rejected the settlement, citing several reasons for its decision:

-• Class actions would unfairly settle on behalf of people not yet diagnosed with an asbestos-related illness.
+• A settlement could negatively affect the claims of people not yet diagnosed with an asbestos-related illness.

 After this case, courts are unlikely to allow mesothelioma class actions.